 126 As noted in the 2010 White Paper, when life insurance contracts are non-unit linked, investment/market risk is normally borne by the insurance undertaking.
 On the contrary, when life insurance contracts are unit-linked, investment/market risk is normally borne by policyholders.
 On the basis of EIOPA's Financial Stability Report of July 2020, it appears that the share of unit-linked business, while having slightly increased in the first quarters of 2019, remains lower that the levels in 2017 and 2018 with an average share at the end of 2019 of 36,5%.
 In reality, however, distinctions are difficult as in both unit-linked and non-unit linked products investment risk is shared de facto between insurers and policyholders.
+In the unit-linked sector, in fact, there are many insurance undertakings that offer guarantees to policyholders.
 They take a wide variety of forms including minimum returns, fixed annuity rates as well as contractual terms such as early or regular withdrawal of funds on terms that give policyholders valuable options.
 Thus, in these cases, the insurance undertaking bears some of the market/investment risk and clear-cut distinctions are difficult to draw.